Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

 Accept the changes when they come

-Since changes are inevitable and there is no turning back when they occur, the best alternative is just to accept them.
+Since changes are inevitable, and there is no turning back when they occur, the best alternative is to accept them.
 One of the changes we all must face, if we live long enough, is the death of friends and love ones.
 I know that isn’t something we want to think about, but it still happens.
-I’ve lost some of the closest and dearest people in the world to me, my grandparents, my parents, my wife, my brothers and numerous friends and relatives.
+I’ve lost some of the closest and dearest people in the world to me, my grandparents, my parents, my wife, my brother and numerous friends and relatives.

-None of those losses were easy, but the hardest was the loss of my wife of 44 years who died 7 years ago today on June 23, 2005.
+None of those losses was easy, but the hardest was the loss of my wife of 44 years who died nearly 9 years ago on June 23, 2005.
 The memories of her death are still vivid in my mind.
-She had battled with cancer for nearly a year, and on this her final day of life my daughter and I were at her bed side, and my daughter said, “She has quit breathing.”
-In a second she was gone forever, and it was just as if my life also had come to an end.
+She had battled with cancer for almost a year; on her final day of life, my daughter and I were at her bedside, and my daughter said, “She has quit breathing.”
+In a second, she was gone forever, and it was just as if my life also had come to an end also.

 Enhance the changes with changes of your own

 Often those who lose a mate die also in a few months.
 They no longer think that they have a reason to live, so their life ends.
-It was different with me; I wanted to live and I wanted to live better.
-I began to try and determine how I could enhance this terrible change that had taken place in my life to actually improve my life.
-I had no plans to retire from my work prior to the death of my wife.
-But now that was foremost in my thoughts, to sell my business and retire.
-I also didn’t want to do as a lot of others, just quit and spend my life fishing or watching passive TV programs and sleeping.
+It was different with me; I wanted to live, and I wanted to live better.
+I began to ponder what I could do to enhance this terrible change that had taken place in my life and actually to improve my life.
+I had no plans to retire from my work prior to the death of my wife, but now that was foremost in my thoughts.
+I decided to sell my business and retire.
+I also didn’t want to do as a lot of others I knew, who quit and spent their life fishing or watching passive TV programs and sleeping.

-Another thought that came to mind was what could be done to enable me to do things I really wanted to do but couldn’t do before because of work and obligations?
-That was easy: to travel and see all the places I’d heard of and read about but couldn’t go there because of time and work.
+The question that came to mind was what could I do that would enhance my life?
+That was easy: to see the places I’d heard about and read about, but hadn’t been able to go there because of work.

 I made a long list of things that must be done before there could be freedom to do what I wanted.
-It took one year to accomplish the entire list which included paying off $50,000 worth of debts, purchasing a motor home and retiring from the business.
-I paid off all the outstanding bills; the few monthly bills that remained, like life insurance, car insurance etc. that couldn’t be gotten rid of, were set up to be automatically debited from my checking account.
-This was a new found freedom that I had never experienced before in my entire adult life.
-What a great feeling.
+It took one year to accomplish the complete list which included paying off $50,000 worth of debts, purchasing a motor home and retiring from the business.
+I paid off all the outstanding bills; the few monthly bills that remained, like life insurance, car insurance etc., were set up to be automatically debited from my checking account.
+This was a newly found freedom that I had never experienced before in my entire adult life.
+It was a great feeling.

-The next thought was, where would be the best places to go, and how could travel be used constructively, which brings us to the next point:
+The next thought was, where would be the best places to go, and how could travel be used constructively?

 Benefit yourself and others by the changes

-What could be done to make being free from the responsibilities of work and the obligations to another person beneficial, rather than just wasting valuable time wandering around over the United States?
-For help on answering that question I called my pastor and asked him how could a motor home be used for a ministry?
-He suggested joining “Campers on Mission”, a group of volunteers who went about volunteering their time to help others, like children homes that could not afford the needed maintenance etc. Since contracting had been my business for several years, it was apparent that was something that would be easily done.
-So the first year it required traveling to Florida and working as a volunteer there for a period of several months.
-This trip would lead to several more trips to Florida later on which would include volunteering on a working boy’s cattle ranch.
+How could freedom from the responsibilities of work and other obligations be used to benefit not only myself but others also?
+For help on answering that question, I called my pastor and asked him how could a motor home be used for a ministry?
+He suggested joining “Campers on Mission,” a group of volunteers who went about volunteering their time to help others, like children homes that could not afford the needed maintenance etc. Since construction had been my business for several years, it was apparent that was something that I could do.
+The first year I traveled to Florida and worked as a volunteer for a period of several months.
+This was nice since it was during the winter months.
+This trip would lead to several more trips to Florida, which included working as a volunteer on a boy’s cattle ranch.

-My second trip was to Arizona where I led a group of volunteers to build a church building for a small struggling church that was meeting in a double wide.
+Another trip was to Arizona where I led a group of volunteers to build a church building for a small struggling church that was meeting in a double wide.
 Since then and over the past 6 years I have traveled in 37 states with my little Westee dog, McDuff.
-A lot of individuals have been helped as well as institutions, through my efforts and the efforts of other volunteers.
+A lot of people and institutions have been helped through the efforts of other volunteers and myself.

 Well, I’ve certainly benefited from my travels and at the same time benefited others.
-I must confess that there are still lonely times, and never a day goes by that I don’t miss my lovely wife, but all in all the pass several years have been packed with new and exciting experiences.
-I feel that life has a purpose, and that I’m making a contribution that will help others also to have a better life.
+I must confess that there are still lonely times, and never a day goes by that I don’t miss my lovely wife, but all in all the past several years have been packed with new and exciting experiences.
+I feel that life has a purpose; making a contribution that will help others a to have a better life is a positive way to fulfill that purpose..

 Conclusion